Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 What's missing is a decision framework.

 Without structure, every combination feels equally important.
-Every possibility has to be examined.
+Every possibility has to be checked.
 This leads to decision fatigue.

 So you don't need better intuition.